Kornelijus/advent/README.md

-# 🎄 Advent of Code 2021
+# 🎄 Advent of Code

-My solutions for Advent of Code 2021 (if I don't end up giving up halfway through)
+My solutions for Advent of Code, including previous years, for trying out languages new to me.